whamcloud/Online-Help/docs/Install_Guide/ig_ch_07_configure_clients.md

 -   Before using the Red Hat or RHEL software referenced herein, please refer to Red Hat’s website for more information, including without limitation, information regarding the mitigation of potential security vulnerabilities in the Red Hat software.
 - Client support for el6 is distributed in the ee-contrib-3.1.1.0/el6/lustre-client-&lt;lu-version&gt;-bundle.tar.gz tarball.

-Intel® EE for Lustre\* software may be installed on file system *servers and clients* running SUSE Linux Enterprise version 11 with SP4, and on clients-only running SLES12 with SP1.
+Manager for Lustre\* software may be installed on file system *servers and clients* running SUSE Linux Enterprise version 11 with SP4, and on clients-only running SLES12 with SP1.
 However, for SLES installations, Manager for Lustre\* software is *not supported or